TWUOnline/ldrs591/_pages/unit-10-learning-activities.md

 published: true
 post_date: 2017-11-24 14:49:50
 ---
 Congratulations!
 You have made it to the final week of LDRS 591: Scholarly Inquiry!
-This week you will be revisiting a question about making informed decisions, discussing why evidence-based decision making is important for the Transformational Servant Leader, and writing a reflection on what your expectations are now for a high quality research report.
+This week you will be revisiting a question about making informed decisions, discussing why evidence-based decision making is important for the Transformational Servant Leader, and reflecting on what your expectations are now for a high quality research report.
 You will also be introduced to the MA Lead: Leadership Integration Project (LDRS 697/698).
 <h3>Issues of Credibility</h3>
 Before we finish this course, I want to take some time to address a fundamental question that underlies our decision-making processes: Simply stated, the question is “how can I know I can trust what I am reading?”
 At the heart of this issue are three interrelated concerns: Is the research work performed competently?
 Is it reported honestly?
 Are the findings presented consistent with what other researchers would conclude (Locke, et al., 2010, p.
 12)?